shayanbo/VideoPlayerContainer/README.md

 ```

-Now, you need to create the PlayerView to make it visible on the page. here, we use the Type `PlayerWidget`. it's the main container and requires a context instance to initialize it.
+Now, you need to create the PlayerView to make it visible on the page. here, we use the Type `PlayerWidget`.
+It's the main container and requires a context instance to initialize it.

 ```swift